FPC-advanced/fpc-advanced-classroom-1st-year-assignment-PrachiJagdale05/set02/README.md

 ---

-07. Write a program to find the area of a triangle.
+07.Write a program to find the area of a triangle.

 ***Function Declarations***
 ```c